timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

    3. Relying party behaviour, e.g. using HTTP compression or not, timeouts or minimum transfer speed for downloads, using conditional HTTP requests for `notification.xml`.

-If the bandwidth demands exceed capacity then it can be expected that a fraction of requests will start failing.
-In this case the efficiency of RRDP degrades significantly.
-When an RP attempts to download one or more delta files, and one fails, this causes them to try to download the snapshot, which is typically bigger in size.
-If this also fails (or times out), it falls back to rsync.
-The RP may then try to use RRDP again, but having been out-of-sync, they will then typically attempt to download the snapshot.
+When an RRDP repository server is overloaded, for example, if the bandwidth demands exceed capacity, this causes a negative feedback loop (i.e. the aggregate load increases), and the efficiency of RRDP degrades.
+For example, when an RP attempts to download one or more delta files, and one fails, it causes them to try to download the snapshot (larger than the sum of the size of the deltas).
+If this also fails, the RP falls back to rsync.
+Furthermore, when the RP tries to use RRDP again on the next run, it typically starts by downloading the snapshot.

-Thus, capacity issues can lead to an increase in capacity demands.
-Making it difficult for Publication Servers to effectively recover.

-A Publication Server SHOULD attempt to prevent these issues by closely monitoring bandwidth usage over time.
-Besides increasing the capacity, we will discuss a number of measures that server can take to reduce bandwidth demands.
+A Publication Server SHOULD attempt to prevent these issues by closely monitoring performance (e.g. bandwidth, performance on an RP outside their network, unexpected fallback to snapshot).
+Besides increasing the capacity, we will discuss several other measures to reduce bandwidth demands.
 Which measures are most effective is situational.

 ### Content Delivery Network